 Congrats!
 You made it through nursing school, and you’re stepping into your new career.
 This is an exciting time for you and the beginning of a new chapter in your life.
 If you’ve chosen to go the travel nursing route, you’re in for an adventure.
 Travel nursing is an incredibly rewarding career and can bring you plenty of new opportunities.

 You’ll be covering new territory this year (literally and figuratively), and it’s important to be prepared.
-Lucky for you, we’ve got years of experience as a travel nursing agency, and we know the ins and outs of the job.
+Lucky for you, we’ve got years of experience as a travel nurse agency, and we know the ins and outs of the job.
 Here are some of the most important things to know as you prepare for your first travel nurse assignment.

 Get the details ironed out before you leave.